T. Lyle Dickey: Civil War career

 Colonel Dickey's regiment was shipped to Pittsburg Landing, Tennessee where it participated in the Battle of Shiloh.
 Although camped near the front line when the battle begin, it was in no significant actions during the engagement and lost only six enlisted men wounded.

 Dickey had a chance to save Grant's southward push through northern Mississippi in December 1862.
 Leading a cavalry expedition, he ran into the rear of Earl Van Dorn's force, but failed to engage or disrupt the Confederate movement.
 Van Dorn then led his men into Holly Springs, temporarily capturing Grant's logistical base and destroying much materiel.
 Grant was forced to retreat.

 Postwar career

 From 1868 to 1870, he served as an Assistant Attorney General for the United States for all suits in the court of claims, and often argued before the United States Supreme Court in that role.
-Dickey was elected a justice of the Illinois Supreme Court in December 1875 and held that office until his death in 1885.
+Dickey was elected a justice of the Illinois Supreme Court in December 1875 and held that office until his death in Atlantic City on July 22, 1885.